 The .NET framework is regularly optimized by Microsoft using the .NET Runtime Optimization Service to make sure you get the best out of the system libraries and this is also done for your installed managed application.
 It is also more or less responsible for precompiling .NET assemblies in the background.
 Once it’s done, it will go away.
 And while you may see CPU usage almost near the 100%, the compilation happens in a process with low priority, so it tries not to steal the CPU for other processes you are doing.
 Once everything is compiled, assemblies will now be able to share pages across different processes and warm startup will be typically much faster.

-Again, once the .NET Runtime Optimization Service once the service finishes his process it will go away, but in my case this process was already running several hours, so instead of waiting until for the computer to idle, we can force it to compile everything now!
-Solving this “issue” in a fast way (couple of minutes).
+Again, once the .NET Runtime Optimization Service once the service finishes his process it will go away, but in my case, this process was already running several hours, so instead of waiting until for the computer to idle, we can force it to compile everything now!
+Solving this “issue” in a fast way (a couple of minutes).
 For that you should:

 - Open a command prompt as administrator and run the adsutil command.
-To do this, Press the “Windows key” to open the Start menu and type “cmd” on the Start Search box, right-click in “Command Prompt” and select from the context menu the “Run as administrator” option.
+To do this, press the “Windows key” to open the Start menu and type “cmd” on the Start Search box, right-click on “Command Prompt” and select from the context menu the “Run as administrator” option.

 - And change to the following folder: “C:\Windows\Microsoft.NET\Framework\v4.0.30319” or “c:\Windows\Microsoft.NET\Framework64\v4.0.30319\” (on a 64-bit operating system)

 - Type “ngen.exe executequeueditems”, and press ENTER

 - Wait until the operation is finished, I think you may receive the following message at the command prompt: “All compilation targets are up to date.”

 This will process all pending work.
 Once this is done, the service will shut down, as it has nothing else to do and you will see that the CPU will be back to the normality.